The Very Best Title Sequences of 2015, as chosen by Art of the Title

 We move over a map of North America as monuments have combat footage projected on and through them.
 Lady Liberty, Joan of Arc, and the eagle blend together effortlessly to establish believable Nazi–American iconography.
 But the most poetically resonant choice made here is the use of “Edelweiss”.
 Ironically, this well-known “Austrian” song actually isn’t Austrian at all – it’s an American song, written by two Jewish songwriters (Rodgers and Hammerstein) for The Sound of Music in 1959.
 For an American to sing “Bless my homeland forever” in this alternate historical context is downright tragic.
 The key emotion conveyed by The Man in the High Castle’s title sequence is one of yearning, of doomed nostalgia, and the quiet struggle to maintain one’s identity in the face of huge forces.

-Stay tuned for an interview with Creative Director Patrick Clair of Elastic.
+Read our in-depth discussion with Creative Director Patrick Clair of Elastic.